ugaliguy/phase-0/week-8/more-schemas.md

 I don't mean to sound cocky, but database schemas don't confuse me.
 I view them analogously to wire-frames for a website.
 Before you can begin putting content into a website, you must plan how you will lay out your content.

 Database schemas fulfill a similar role for data.
-Before you enter any data into your database, you must have some idea how individual pieces of data relate to one another otherwise, you could end up with a large unwieldy collection of data that is hard to access and has to be thrown out an redesigned.
+Before you enter any data into your database, you must have some idea of how individual pieces of data relate to one another otherwise, you could end up with a large unwieldy collection of data that is hard to access and has to be thrown out and redesigned.